IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 ![](_attachments/part3_figure3.png)

-After execution, the Playbook should report back with a summary of jobs successfully completed ("*ok*"), changes made to the environment (the count will be less on repeated runs of this job if a previous execution of the Playbook already committed the changes — Ansible won't waste cycles repeating work that has already been carried out, unless you request it to), jobs that have failed, and so on.
+After execution, the Playbook should report back with a summary of jobs successfully completed ("*ok*"), changes made to the environment, jobs that have failed, and so on.
 If no jobs failed to execute, you are ready to proceed with the lab instructions; otherwise, return to the Roles definition and the Playbook YAML files to ensure that there are no errors within your scripts.